 Mason Daring provided the music with a heavy Tex Mex sound.
 He has 29 music departmnet and 85 composing credits including "Frontline" (1983-2024), "Eight Men Out" (1988) and "Something's Got to Give" (2003).

-Stuart Dryburgh was raised in New Zealand where he gained experienece.
+Stuart Dryburgh, the cinematographer was raised in New Zealand where he gained experience.
 He was selected for this film by Maggie Renzi who spotted him at the Sundance Film Festival.
 One of his remarkable feats was transitioning from the past to the present where the camera was shifted from one background scene to another without a cut, i.e. seamlessly.
 He has 57 credits as a cinematographer and another 12 for the camera and electrical department.
 Films include "The Piano" (1993), "Once Were Warriors" (1993), "The Painted Veil" (2006) "No Reservations" (2007), "The Upside" (2017), "New Amsterdam" (2018) and "West Side Story" (2021).

 Chris Cooper played the present day sheriff Sam Deeds.
 While a set builder at a community theatre he was a last minute substitute in a play.
-He has 77 acting credits,, 2 as director and one as producer.
+He has 77 acting credits, 2 as director and one as producer.
 Films include "Matewan" (1987), "A Time to Kill" (1996), "The Horse Whisperer" (1998), "Capote" (2006), "Remember Me" (2010), "The Company You Keep" (2012), "August: Osage County" (2013)and "A Beautiful Day in the Neighborhood" (2019).

 Elizabeth Pena played Pilar the romantic lead with a Mexican background.
 Her Cuban parents had set up an Hispanic theatre group and Elizabeth got started with it She spent time with repertory theatre She has 104 film credits including "La Bamba" (1987) and "Rush Hour" (1998).
 She was a founder of the Hispanic Organization of Latin Actors.